John-Titor/os9-m68k-ports/README.md

     $ chd ..
     $ makdir CMDS
     $ chd CMDS
-    $ z -b
+    $ kermit -ri
-    Receiving...
-    **B0100000027fed4

 and send `dist/archives/osk_cmds.zip`.
-This will take about 7 minutes.
+This will take a little over ten minutes.
 When the upload completes, unpack the archive, fix permissions, set the execution directory so the commands are now available, and clean up:

     $ unzip osk_cmds.zip
     ...